klyshko/EFX-project/writeup.md

 ![](pics/1_su.png) | ![](pics/1uc.png) | ![](pics/27uc.png)

-We need to analyze structural differences between all three approaches.
-The fixed protein in water is unlikely to behave as the protein in actual crystal since there are no crystal packing forces and flexible temini can move substantially.
-But it would be interesting to compare these results with the moren natural representation of the crystal - the system with water box dimensions of the same size as crystal unit cell's + periodic boundary conditions.
-This will presumably describe the protein crystal environment in greater details.
-3x3x3 unit cells system is an attempt to describe a protein crystal in a way where the central unit cell doesn't see its periodic image and hencne is considered 'unbiased'.
+We need to analyze structural differences between all three models.
+The fixed protein in water (**1SU**) is unlikely to behave as the protein in an actual crystal since there are no crystal packing forces and flexible termini can move substantially due to the thermal fluctuations.
+We want to compare this behavior with more natural representation of the crystal - the system with the same box dimensions as crystal's unit cell (**1UC**) + periodic boundary conditions.
+This will presumably mimic the protein crystal environment.
+However, the proteins in the unit cell will see their periodic image, which should be avoided.
+Thus, 3x3x3 unit cells system (**27UC**) is an attempt to describe a protein crystal in a way where the central unit cell doesn't see its periodic image and hence dynamics is considered 'unperturbed'.

-- Single PDZ subunit is extracted from a pdb file by just leaving one of the subunits in a text editor.
+- Single PDZ subunit (**1SU**) is extracted from a pdb file (`289_noE_A`) in a text editor.

+- In the PDB there are missing atoms:

+> REMARK 470 MISSING ATOM
+> REMARK 470 THE FOLLOWING RESIDUES HAVE MISSING ATOMS (M=MODEL NUMBER;
+> REMARK 470 RES=RESIDUE NAME; C=CHAIN IDENTIFIER; SSEQ=SEQUENCE NUMBER;
+> REMARK 470 I=INSERTION CODE):
+> REMARK 470   M RES CSSEQI  ATOMS
+> REMARK 470     LYS A 396    CE   NZ
+> REMARK 470     GLU A 401    CD   OE1  OE2

+These atoms should be included in the structure first, [charm-gui](http://www.charmm-gui.org/) web-server is used fot this purpose.

-- The construction of the one crystal unit cell is done using [charm-gui](http://www.charmm-gui.org/) web-server.
-It allows to reconstruct the whole crystal cell from the pdb file and the symmetry group: all rotations and translations are applied automatically.
+- The construction of one unit cell (**1UC**) is done using [charm-gui](http://www.charmm-gui.org/) web-server as well.
+It allows to reconstruct the whole crystal cell from the pdb file and the symmetry group provided in the file: all rotations and translations are applied automatically.
 The symmetry group for the `289_noE_A` structure in 5e11 is `C 1 2 1`.

-- The 3x3x3 crystal cell is then constructed in the [uc_builder.ipynb](uc_builder.ipynb) script, by extending `a, b, c` crystallographic axes 3 times and conserving the $\alpha, \beta, \gamma$ angles in the the full 4-subunits crystal cell file.
+- The supercell system (**27UC**) is then constructed in the [uc_builder.ipynb](uc_builder.ipynb) script, by extending `a, b, c` crystallographic axes 3 times and conserving `alpha, beta, gamma` angles in the the full 4-subunits crystal cell file.

 > NB: VMD will not represent secondary structures for the pdb files that contain more than 77,000 atoms.
 Examples are these: [VMD-no-ss](charmm-gui/78000_at_noss.pdb) and [VMD-ss](charmm-gui/76000_at_ss.pdb).
 Using different visualizers (NGLView, PyMOL, Chimera) can solve the problem.